eartharoid/i18n/README.md

 ## Benchmarks

+The results displayed below are from tests on Node.js with an AMD Ryzen 7 5700G CPU.
 You can run the tests yourself in the `benchmark` directory.

 ### Parsing & loading